 An atypical “war on Christmas” film, Saving Christmas is an odd fish.
 Rather than the expected message of “we need to put the Christ back in Christmas,” it instead mainly focuses on defending secular traditions to evangelical Christians in an effort to achieve some weird middle ground that nobody was interested in.
-In any normal world it would have immediately faded into obscurity—the only reason it was suddenly vaulted into true infamy is because Cameron couldn’t accept the fact that it would receive negative reviews.
+In any normal world it would have immediately faded into obscurity—the only reason it was suddenly vaulted into true infamy is because Cameron couldn’t accept the fact that it was receiving negative reviews.
 In his attempt to manipulate the film’s ratings, he poked the Internet hornet’s nest.

 But is Saving Christmas really the worst film of all time?
 Honestly?
 No. It’s not even the worst Christmas movie of all time, simply an amateurly made “inspirational” flick that happened to be in the wrong place at the wrong time.
 There are plenty of Christmas films that are far worse.
 If you really want to indulge in some terrible Christmas movies over your break, here are the true 20 worst Christmas films of all time.